SilverLucFox/Loula_SqLite_Viewer/README.md

 - **Data Pagination**: Use ←→ to navigate through large tables
 - **Column Headers**: Automatic display of column names with table separators
 - **Page Information**: Shows current page and total rows

+## Installation

+1. Clone or download the repository
+2. Ensure Python 3.6+ is installed
+3. For Windows users, the `windows-curses` package will be used for TUI if available
+4. Run the application as described in Usage

 ## Requirements